John Gordon Davis: Residence in Spain

+Reception

-Hold My Hand I'm Dying was praised by such commentators as the writers Marguerite Steen and Stuart Cloete.
-Cloete wrote: 'This is the best novel coming out of Africa that I have read for a number of years. [...]
+Hold My Hand I'm Dying was praised by such writers as Marguerite Steen and Stuart Cloete.
+The latter wrote: 'This is the best novel coming out of Africa that I have read for a number of years. [...]
 It is seldom that one gets a book of this kind that is both moving emotionally and full of adventure.'
 The Times described Gordon Davis as being 'in the top echelon of international storytellers'.

-His novels did not always impress the critics, with Kirkus Reviews describing Fear no Evil (1982) as 'Another loud, ineffectual Message novel' by Gordon Davis.
+His novels did not always impress the critics, with Kirkus Reviews describing Fear no Evil (1982) as '[a]nother loud, ineffectual Message novel' by Gordon Davis.

-Several novels address a specific social or ethical issue, such as whaling in Cape of Storms (1970) and Leviathan (1976), the plight of zoo and circus animals in Fear No Evil (1982), or the extreme right in The Land God Made in Anger (1990).
-On this, Gordon Davis observed: "By instinct, I'm a “cause” writer — whether it's whales, zoos or South Africa — I would like to send a message or enlighten people.
-But I have to be cautious; most people want to read a yarn.
-I'm in the entertainment business, and that involves telling a good tale."